-where $\partial_s$ denote tangential differentiation, where $\varphi\in H^{1/2}(\Gamma)$ when $\Gamma$ is closed and $\varphi\in \widetilde{H}^{1/2}(\Gamma)$ when $\Gamma$ is open (we not that the integration by parts is still justified in the latter case since $\varphi$ vanishes at the endpoints of $\Gamma$).
+where $\partial_s$ denote tangential differentiation, where $\varphi\in H^{1/2}(\Gamma)$ when $\Gamma$ is closed and $\varphi\in \widetilde{H}^{1/2}(\Gamma)$ when $\Gamma$ is open (we note that integration by parts is still justified in the latter case since $\varphi$ vanishes at the endpoints of $\Gamma$).
 We shall use in what follows the $\hat{\cdot}$ notation to denote vector quantities.
-We employ in what follows the Current and Charge formulation of~\eqref{hypN} starting from equation~\eqref{hyp_opref} which is a variant of the formulations pioneered in~\cite{taskinen2006current} for 3D Maxwell equations and subsequently studied in the excellent contributions~\cite{bendali2012extension,epstein2010debye}.
+In what follows, the Current and Charge formulation of~\eqref{hypN} is employed starting from equation~\eqref{hyp_opref}.
+Our use of the CC formulation is a variant of the formulations pioneered in~\cite{taskinen2006current} for 3D Maxwell equations and subsequently studied in the excellent contributions~\cite{bendali2012extension,epstein2010debye}.
 We mention that extended BIE formulations that use charges as unknowns were recently analyzed in the context of transmission problems with complex wavenumbers~\cite{helsing2020extended}.
 First, we introduce the \emph{charge} unknown $\rho$ which is related to the \emph{current} unknown $\varphi$ in the following manner

 Replacing the tangential derivative $\partial_s\varphi$ by the new unknown $\rho$ in the Maue formula~\eqref{hyp_opref} and enforcing the constraint~\eqref{eq:CC} in an integral form, we arrive at the system of BIE